 We then had a trolley tour of the Flight Line, with dozens of fully restored, partially restored, and to-be-restored aircraft.
 Some of the planes were one-of-a-kind with intriguing battle histories.

 We were inspired by this museum and its volunteer tour guides.
-It renewed our appreciation for the service of military aviators, including our friend Chris from Lafayette.
+It renewed our appreciation for the service of military aviators, including our friend Chris.

 3 thoughts on “National Museum of Naval Aviation”

 Love reading your blog and following you guys!!
 We are in Demopolis leaving tomorrow.
 Hope our paths cross!!!!

 Been there, done that.
 Loved it!
 Several years ago, one of the Blue Angel pilots, who is from Grand Rapids, flew home for a family event (funeral, I believe) in his Blue Angel.
 Son Greg and his daughter Jessica met him at the